daos-stack/daos/docs/QSG/setup_suse.md

 ## Introduction

-The purpose of this Guide is to provide a user with a set of command lines to quickly set up and use DAOS with POSIX on openSUSE/SLES 15.2.
+The purpose of this QSG is to provide a user with a set of command lines to quickly set up and use DAOS with POSIX on openSUSE/SLES 15.2.

-The purpose of this guide is to provide a user with a set of command lines to quickly setup and use DAOS with POSIX on openSUSE/SLES 15.3.

-This document covers installation of the DAOS rpms on openSUSE/SLES 15.3 and updating the DAOS configuration files needed by daos servers.
+This document covers the installation of the DAOS rpms on openSUSE/SLES 15.3 and updating the DAOS configuration files needed by DAOS servers.

-This Guide will also describe how to use dfuse to take advantage of DAOS support for POSIX.
+This QSG will also describe how to use dfuse to take advantage of DAOS support for POSIX.
 For setup instructions on CentOS, refer to the [CentOS setup](setup_centos.md).
 For more details, reference the DAOS administration guide:
 <https://docs.daos.io/v2.0/admin/hardware/>

 ## Requirements

-This Guide requires a minimum of:
+This QSG requires a minimum of:

-- 1 server with PMEM and SSDs connected via infiniband storage network.
+- 1 server with PMem and SSDs connected via the Infiniband storage network.
 - 1 client node.
-- 1 admin node without pmem/ssd but on the infiniband storage network.
+- 1 admin node without PMem/SSD but on the Infiniband storage network.
 - All nodes have a base openSUSE or SLES 15.3 installed.

-## Requirements
+## Configuration

-The following steps require two or more hosts, divided up into admin, client, and server roles.
+The following configuration steps will require access to two or more nodes.

 A single node can be used for multiple roles.

 For example, the admin role can reside on a server, client, or dedicated admin node.

 All nodes must have: